-The University of Houston College of Liberal Arts and Social Sciences and the Kathrine G. McGovern College of the Arts are proud to welcome the Colour of Music Festival to campus this year.
-From Wednesday, September 12 to Sunday, September 16, the “Petit” version of the festival will feature black classical musicians from around the world performing organ, piano, vocal, chamber and orchestral works.
+The University of Houston College of Liberal Arts and Social Sciences, the Kathrine G. McGovern College of the Arts and the Office of the Provost are proud to welcome the Colour of Music Festival September 12-16.
+The “Petit” version of the festival will feature black classical musicians from around the world performing organ, piano, vocal, chamber and orchestral works.
 Through live concerts and panel discussions, internationally recognized musicians and scholars will showcase the impact of black classical artists on American and world culture.

-“I am delighted that the University of Houston College of Liberal Arts and Social Sciences has partnered with the Colour of Music Festival to recognize the talents and contributions by classical artists of African descent,” said Dr. Antonio D. Tillis, dean of the College of Liberal Arts and Social Sciences.
-“This event will allow fans of classical music to experience new voices and perspectives, and will showcase successful black artists who have proven that anything is possible.”
+“I am delighted that the University of Houston College of Liberal Arts and Social Sciences has partnered with the Colour of Music Festival to recognize the talents and contributions by classical artists of African descent,” said Antonio D. Tillis, dean of the College of Liberal Arts and Social Sciences.
+“This event will allow fans of classical music to experience new voices and perspectives and will highlight not only local artists, but also artists from around the world.”

 Since 2013, the Colour of Music Festival has brought classically trained black musicians together so that the public can experience the talents of prodigiously gifted composers and performers of African descent.
 Leading black maestros Kirk Smith and David E. Morrow will serve as guest conductors to lead the Masterwork Series.